Skip to main content

 Responding to our past

-It’s why we have launched Inclusive Futures – a market wide programme of initiatives, shaped in consultation with Black experts and diverse colleagues across our market, to help Black and ethnically diverse individuals participate, progress and prosper from the classroom to the boardroom.
+In November 2023, we launched Inclusive Futures: a programme of initiatives to respond to the legacy of slavery by helping Black and ethnically diverse individuals progress from the classroom to the boardroom.